-Alt text is what you add to your image on the web page so that screen readers can read out loud the alt text to the person visiting the website.
+Alt text is data added to your image on the web page so that screen readers can read out loud the alt text to the person visiting the website.

 Google says this is a ranking factor (especially related to image search) but it is also very important for accessibility.
 Accessibility is a whole new subject, but good accessibility (as well as just being the right thing to do) is good SEO.

 Make sure your Alt Text describes the image.
 This is where a lot of the automated SEO tools like Yoast trip up, in my opinion.
-Setting an image Aly to be auto generated from, say, the page title, is not the best way.
+Setting an image alt textto be auto generated from, say, the page title, is not the best way.